SupremeSports/HA-Domotic/Devices/Pool Controller/README.md

 #### Features for future:
 - Read chlorine and pH level
   - Automatically control the levels
+- Remove pond control as it will have it's own controller
+- Pool lighting RGBW with neopixels

 ### Credits & 3D printing
 I 3D printed the lamacoids for the selector switches